vtexdocs/dev-portal-content/docs/vtex-io/Reference/concepts/vtex-io-documentation-peerdependencies.md

 ---
 title: "Peer Dependencies"
 slug: "vtex-io-documentation-peerdependencies"
+excerpt: "Learn what peer dependencies are their use cases."
 hidden: false
 createdAt: "2020-07-21T13:18:17.298Z"
 updatedAt: "2022-12-13T20:17:44.256Z"
 ---
-Peer dependencies is how we call a JSON object field (`peerDependencies`) in the app's `manifest.json` file.

-This field is used to specify the set of **IO apps** an app relies on to properly work.
-However, unlike regular dependencies, peer dependencies **are not automatically installed** in an account.
-Hence, setting peer dependencies can be especially useful for cases when an app relies on a **paid app**, for example.

-Another use case for the `peerDependencies` field is when your app relies on an app that has different major versions, which can affect other app's functionalities depending on the installed version.
-Therefore, instead of automatically installing such dependency, you need to guarantee that the account installing your new app already has installed your app's dependencies in the same major version specified in the `peerDependencies` field.

-To make it more tangible, take the following example, in which `vtex.store@2.x` and `vtex.paid-app-example@1.x` are declared as peer dependencies of the `vtex.example` app.
+Peer dependencies are specified within the `manifest.json` file of a VTEX IO app under the `peerDependencies` field.
+This JSON object is used to declare the set of IO apps that an app requires to function seamlessly.
+Unlike regular [`dependencies`](https://developers.vtex.com/docs/guides/vtex-io-documentation-dependencies), which are automatically installed when someone installs an app, peer dependencies are not automatically handled by the system.
+Instead, it is the responsibility of the app user to ensure that the required peer dependencies are installed in their VTEX account.

+Peer dependencies become particularly useful in scenarios where an app depends on paid apps or requires a specific major version of another app.

+## Example

+Let's illustrate this concept with an example.
+Suppose you have an app named `vtex.example` with the following `manifest.json` configuration:

 ```json
 {